-It’s early spring, which means that in the UK an abundance of wild garlic can be found carpeting woodland floors and hedgerows.
+It’s early spring, which means that in the UK an abundance of wild garlic can be found carpeting woodland floors.
 Wild garlic is related to onions, leeks and, of course garlic.
 It tastes similar to its kitchen-staple cousin but is sweeter and less pungent.
-Also, unlike regular garlic you cook and eat the leaves, not the bulb.
+However, unlike regular garlic you cook and eat the leaves, not the bulb.

 You might have heard of delicious wild garlic recipes like soup and pesto, but where to start?
 Here are some tips and tricks for foraging wild garlic and how to cook it.